happyhorseskull/you-can-datamosh-on-linux/README.md

 NOTE: If youtube-dl fails to download youtube videos try it on another site before deciding youtube-dl is broken.
 Sometimes youtube makes changes to its video player and it takes the youtube-dl team a few days to catch up.

+#Apple Macintosh notes

+If your machine does not have Python 3 installed you can get it from Homebrew.

+This page will help you with that http://docs.python-guide.org/en/latest/starting/install3/osx/#install3-osx

+Now open `do_the_mosh.py` in a text editor like http://macromates.com/ and change the first line `#!/usr/bin/python3` to `#![wherever py3 is located on your computer]`.
+If you're not sure where that is try `$ whereis py3` in the Terminal.